grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 		* Right now I think she reads more like the elder captain she will be in later stories
 		* Other characters should sometimes react to her youth and beauty --- but she has no interest in that herself.
 		* The older version of her (see character notes) was really for being a role model for Shakes.
 That isn't in this first book.
 Maybe later.
+* [X] Does Percy need to tell Hemi about the ram on the sub?
+	* She does.

 #### Seamount:
 * [X] Add 'blatting' to description of authority announcement over ship-to-ship